Overview

 30-day readmission is defined as an episode of care that was followed by readmission to any medical or intensive care service at a GeMQIN hospital within 30 days of discharge.
 The physician-level indicator is defined as the percentage of episodes of care that were followed by a 30-day readmission.

 An episode of care refers to all contiguous inpatient hospitalizations to any medical or intensive care service within GeMQIN.
 For episodes of care involving acute care transfers, readmissions are attributed to the physician at the last hospital from which the patient was discharged before readmission.
 All hospitalizations with an invalid health card number are excluded because these encounters do not have a patient-level identifier, so readmission cannot be assigned.
-The following episodes of care are excluded: episodes with discharge as death, episodes with at least 1 record for palliative care as most responsible discharge diagnosis, episodes where a patient was transferred to and discharged from a hospital outside of the GeMQIN Network, episodes where the last record was self sign-out.
-The following are not counted as readmissions: episodes where the initial encounter was elective, episodes with at least 1 record for: chemotherapy for neoplasm, palliative care, obstetric delivery, medical assistance in dying.
+The following episodes of care are excluded: episodes with discharge as death, episodes with at least 1 record for palliative care or mental health as most responsible discharge diagnosis, episodes where a patient was transferred to and discharged from a hospital outside of the GeMQIN Network, and episodes where the last record was self sign-out.
+The following are not counted as readmissions: episodes where the initial encounter was elective, episodes with at least 1 record for: chemotherapy for neoplasm, palliative care, obstetric delivery, mental health, medical assistance in dying.
 See FAQ section Why did the readmission rate from my previous report change? for specific updates to the definition of readmission compared to last report.

 Column